Night of the Living Dead: Revisions

 There are numerous revised versions of the film with content added, deleted, rearranged, or more heavily modified.
 From its initial release into the public domain, Night of the Living Dead was widely screened from inferior prints in grindhouse theaters, a trend that continued among the bottom-tier home video companies.
 The first major revisions of Night of the Living Dead involved colorization by home video distributors.
 Hal Roach Studios released a colorized version in 1986 that featured ghouls with pale green skin.
-Another colorized version appeared in 1997 from Anchor Bay Entertainment with grey-skinned zombies.
+Another colorized version appeared in 1997 from Anchor Bay Entertainment with gray-skinned zombies.
 In 2009, Legend Films co-produced a colorized 3D version of the film with PassmoreLab, a company that converts 2-D film into 3-D format.
 The film was theatrically released on October 14, 2010.
 According to Legend Films founder Barry Sandrew, Night of the Living Dead is the first entirely live action 2-D film to be converted to 3-D.

 In 1999, co-writer Russo released a modified version called Night of the Living Dead: 30th Anniversary Edition.
 He wrote and directed additional scenes and recorded a revised soundtrack composed by Scott Vladimir Licina, who also played the role of Reverend John Hicks.
 Bill Hinzman, in addition to serving as cinematographer for the new scenes, also reprised his role as Zombie No. 1, who gets an extended backstory of a convicted child murderer who was executed and rose again as a zombie on his burial day.
 In an interview with Fangoria magazine, Russo explained that he wanted to "give the movie a more modern pace".
 Russo took liberties with the original script.
 The additions are neither clearly identified nor even listed.
 Entertainment Weekly reported "no bad blood" between Russo and Romero.
 The magazine quoted Romero as saying, "I didn't want to touch Night of the Living Dead".
 Critics disliked the revised film, notably Harry Knowles of Ain't It Cool News, who promised to permanently ban anyone from his publication who offered positive criticism of the film.